 At first glance, this comparative negligence law may seem unfavorable towards the victims of the accident.
 After all, insurance companies often rely on this law when they try to turn the tables on the victim in an effort to devalue their personal injury lawsuit or have it thrown out completely.
 For example, if you are a victim of a distracted driver, the other party's insurance company will try to find fault in you in an effort to get your lawsuit thrown out by the courts.
 This is because in Ohio, if you bear at least 51% of the blame, you can't sue the other party for damages and if you do, you will receive no compensation for it.

 Does this mean that filing a personal injury claim in the state of Ohio is biased against victims?
 Not really.
 The law is in place to prevent people from being lawsuit-happy, and to prevent the at-fault party from appealing or counter-suing after damages have been awarded.
 The law is there to ensure that money goes to people who are legitimate victims of distracted driving crashes.

-If you are a victim of a distracted driving case, it's better to hire an auto accident attorney to negotiate on your behalf.
+If you are a victim of a distracted driving case, you may want to consider reaching out to an auto accident attorney to negotiate on your behalf.
 An attorney will try to gather enough evidence to prove that the party is at least 51% responsible for the accident.
-If you hire an experienced car accident attorney, you can get fair compensation without taking things to court.

 Some pieces of evidence you may need to gather are the following: